Temples of traders

 First sacred Karla Cave was natural cave but soon there followed man-made caves.

-The rugged, coarse trapp is far from being the easiest material to work with, but ancient Indians proved that determination and acuteness works wonders.
-Such work was not done by self-denying and enlightened Buddhist monks – just like today, it was performed by well organised teams of professionals and most often paid by authorities.
+The rugged, coarse trapp is far from being the easiest material to work with, but ancient Indians proved that determination and acuteness work wonders.
+Such work was not done by self-denying and enlightened Buddhist monks – just like today, it was performed by well-organised teams of professionals and most often paid by authorities.

-Karla Caves were built in especially hard circumstances – in difficult terrain of a rocky hillside.
+Karla Caves were built in especially hard circumstances – in the difficult terrain of a rocky hillside.
 Such caves were built from the top downwards.
-Initially the hillside was cleared of vegetation and debris.
+Initially, the hillside was cleared of vegetation and debris.
 Then there was made a pair of tunnels inside the rock up to the desired depth.
 Timber wedges were driven vertically in the rock and moistened.
-As the wood expanded, cliff was fractured, forming large chunks of rock.
-This rock was carefully removed and the exposed walls of cave chamber levelled and polished.
+As the wood expanded, the cliff was fractured, forming large chunks of rock.
+This rock was carefully removed and the exposed walls of cave chamber leveled and polished.
 After the main body of rock was removed, more exquisite sculpting was done.

 Temple builders did unbelievably magnificent and sophisticated work – leaving columns and other structural elements at exact distances and proportions and carving some of the most beautiful ancient sculptures of the world in situ.
 Hundreds of sculptures.